LIVE ONLINE PANEL DISCUSSION

 What accessibility measures will be in place?

-• The event will take place over Zoom and the main seminar itself will be recorded, although we will turn the recording off for the Q&A.
+• The event took place over Zoom and the main seminar itself will be recorded, although we will turn the recording off for the Q&A.

 • All of our events include automated live captions as standard, although we recognise that these are an imperfect solution.